 - Home Health Services, such as nursing services, home health aide, and therapy

 - Home Delivered Meals

 - Dental Services (up to $1000 per contract year)

-Generally a violation of the COT orders which results in a pick-up order for police to bring the person to an urgent psychiatric center such as UPC.
+Generally, a violation of the COT orders results in a pick-up order for police to bring the person to an urgent psychiatric center such as UPC.